 - Worker with a consistent job history: If you are someone who has always held a steady job, the combination resume allows you to showcase consistency while placing an emphasis on the most valuable skills you have to offer.
 Because it is concise and because the qualifications summary matches your credentials with a specific job objective, this type of resume makes it easy for hiring managers to see whether you’re a good match for the position being offered.

 - Someone who is reentering the job market: When you’ve been unemployed for a while, it can be tough to convince employers that you are suitable for a position.
-The combination
+The combination resume can be formatted so it emphasizes skills rather than highlighting a substantial gap in employment.

 - Someone who is making a career change: Changing careers can be a real challenge, but the odds are good that you’re up to it.
 Use a combination resume to shine the spotlight on the skills you’ve got to offer while pointing to a steady employment history.
 There’s one exception: If you are making a radical career change, weigh your options.
 A functional resume may serve you better.